Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/deploy_guide_04_scaling_strategies/guide.en-gb.md

 ## Advanced: Custom Metrics for Autoscaling

+**Custom metrics are recommended for workloads such as GPU based inference where CPU and RAM usage provide an incomplete picture of the system’s performance or request load.**

 For advanced scenarios, you can define **custom metrics** to drive autoscaling decisions.
 This requires an API endpoint to fetch metrics from.

 ### Required Parameter